TyrusCloud/Soc-Monitoring-Lab/README.md

 ## 📌 Project Overview
-This project simulates a Security Operations Center (SOC) investigation using two Linux virtual machines without SIEM tools.
+This project simulates a Security Operations Center (SOC) investigation using two Linux virtual machines.
 An Ubuntu system functions as the SOC monitoring workstation while a RHEL system acts as the compromised endpoint.

 The objective was to detect, investigate, and respond to simulated attacks using native Linux logging and analysis tools.